Taming Self-Supervised Learning for Presentation Attack Detection: De-Folding and De-Mixing: Introduction

-Fig. \ref{fig:motivation} illustrates the recent progress on the software based PAD algorithms that can be categorized into three groups: 1) Input Preprocessing, 2) Model Design and 3) Loss Function.
-In the case of Input Preprocessing \cite{liu2018learning,8616677,9079541,wang2021rgb,guo2019improving}, Larbi et al. \cite{8616677} propose a model, namely DeepColorFASD, which adopts various color spaces (RGB, HSV, YCbCr) as input to achieve the reliable performance of PAD.
-Despite the improvement, the additional color spaces need to be processed, which will lead to extra computation.
-Meanwhile, the contribution of different color spaces is limited to improve the generalization against unexpected PAIs.
-For fingerprint anti-spoofing, a Generative Adversarial Network (GAN) based data augmentation, called Universal Material Generator (UMG), is proposed by Chugh et al. \cite{9079541}.
-UMG transfers the style (texture) characteristics between fingerprint images to train a robust PA detector.
-However, such method needs the images from the target material or target capture device to obtain the style characteristics, which might be inaccessible.
+Fig. \ref{fig:motivation} illustrates the recent progress on the software-based PAD algorithms that can be categorized into three groups: 1) Input Preprocessing, 2) Model Design, and 3) Loss Function.
+In the case of Input Preprocessing \cite{liu2018learning,8616677,9079541,wang2021rgb,guo2019improving}, Larbi et al. \cite{8616677} propose a model, namely DeepColorFASD model, which adopts various color spaces (RGB, HSV, YCbCr) as input to achieve the reliable performance of PAD.
+Despite the improvement, the additional color spaces need to be processed, leading to extra computation.
+Unlike Input Preprocessing, the Model Designing approaches pay more attention to the specific CNN-based architectures \cite{zhang2022multi}.
+Many prior works adopt hand-crafted features such as LBP \cite{de2013can}, HoG \cite{yang2013face}, SIFT \cite{patel2016secure}, and Surf \cite{boulkenafet2016face}, then employ traditional classifiers such as LDA and SVM.
+But hand-crafted features are sensitive to noise and illumination, resulting in poor generalization performance.
+Consequently, structure-specific methods based on convolution neural networks (CNN) are proposed.
+In particular, Liu et al. \cite{liu2018learning} propose a CNN-RNN model to learn auxiliary features, including depth and rPPG, for PAD.
+To tackle the cross-domain issue, current works are trying to improve the generalization by training models with specific learning objectives \cite{wang2019domain}.
+Jia et al. \cite{jia2020single} propose an Asymmetric Triplet Loss to mine the PAD features and design a Single-Side Adversarial Loss to align the mined features between the different domains.